hheisig51/Engineering_4_Notebook/README.md

 ### Countdown Description

-The purpose of this assignment is to print a "countdown from 10 seconds to 0 (liftoff)" to the serial monitor.
+The purpose of this assignment is to print a “countdown from 10 seconds to 0 (liftoff)” to the serial monitor.

 ### Countdown Video